Mastering the Cultural Formulation Interview in Psychiatry

 Engage with virtual patients from diverse cultural backgrounds, explore the social and cultural factors that shape their understanding of illness, and receive personalized feedback to promote person-centered evaluation.

-Experts from Maimonides Medical Center, SUNY Downstate, and Columbia University partnered to develop an immersive workshop on the Cultural Formulation Interview (CFI) for the AADPRT 2026 conference.
+Experts from Maimonides Medical Center and Columbia University partnered to develop an immersive workshop on the Cultural Formulation Interview (CFI) for the AADPRT 2026 conference.
 For the development of the experience, the group led by Dr. Lucia Roitman leveraged Wonda Pro and conversational AI to create interactive, virtual human simulations.

 Useful Definition: